 General liability insurance protects your business against all sorts of claims resulting from something going wrong with your operations.
 Among the incidents that general liability insurance can provide coverage for are:

-Without general liability insurance, the business would have to pay out of its own pocket for any claims made in these areas.
+Without this coverage, the business would have to pay out of its own pocket for any claims made in these areas.
 A single accident on your business’s premises might cost so much that it could sink your business.
 In some cases, your clients may require you to carry a certain amount of general liability coverage.
+Consider general liability as a form of corporation or LLC business insurance.

 Specifically, your homeowners’ insurance may not cover damage to your: